 Acute inflammation happens when the body overreacts to minor injuries or infections with local redness, swelling, or fever.

 It occurs on a cellular level in response to toxins or other stressors and is often “invisible.”
-It plays a key role in the development of many chronic diseases, including cancer, cardiovascular disease, and diabetes.
+It plays a key role in developing many chronic diseases, including cancer, cardiovascular disease, and diabetes.

 C-reactive protein, or CRP, one of several blood proteins often referred to as acute phase reactants participates in the body’s inflammatory cascade.
 Elevated CRP is associated with the development of atherosclerosis, loss of arterial compliance, and incidence of cardiovascular events.
 Sauna use, however, reduces blood levels of CRP.
 In a study of more than 2,000 men living in Finland, CRP levels were inversely related to the frequency of sauna bathing in a dose-response fashion, with lower levels linked to greater frequency.

 As described above, IL-10 is a potent endogenous anti-inflammatory protein.
 In a study involving 22 healthy male athletes and non-athletes who received two 15-minute sauna sessions (recommended sauna duration) at 98.2°C (208°F) separated by a 5-minute cool shower, the men’s resting IL-10 levels increased, and this adaptation occurred faster in the athletes.
 A slight increase in some of the HSPs was also observed.

 Cognitive Health Brain Speed Hormones Spike By Up to 900%

-Attention span and mental focus have been shown to increase with regular sauna use, increasing the case for saunas in public schools and universities.
+Attention span and mental focus have increased with regular sauna use, increasing the case for saunas in public schools and universities.

 In fact, norepinephrine levels, a hormone associated with focus and attention spiked 310 percent in young men subjected to exhaustion in the sauna.
 Incredibly, Prolactin levels – associated with brain speed spiked by 900%